-Bernard Barra, as a young man, was a farm labourer in mid-Canterbury.
+Bernard Barra, as a young man, worked as a farm labourer in mid-Canterbury.
 He married on 7 May 1908 at Loudon’s Gully to Rose Rekowski and after a while went to take up farming in Australia.
 However, severe droughts and harsh climatic conditions forced them to return to New Zealand financially broken.
 Bernard took up farming once again, this time at North Branch, 2 miles north of Milton, and was successful with his efforts.
 He was naturalised as a New Zealand citizen on 8 December 1926.
 Both he and his wife remained in Milton until ill health forced them to leave farming.
-Bernard died in Dunedin on 21 January 1951 aged 80 and is buried at the Andersons Bay Cemetery, Dunedin.
+Bernard died in Dunedin on 21 January 1951 aged 80 and is buried at the Andersons Bay Cemetery in Dunedin.

 Pobόg-Jaworowski, J. W, History of the Polish Settlers in New Zealand, ed.
 Warsaw; Chz “Ars Polonia.”
 1990, pages 36, 42, 43, 51, 155, 166, 196 & 198..